marq24/emacberry.com/index.md

 Welcome to the year 2022 - Blackberry&copy; legacy apps are finally history - so all the emacberry apps you might know ( FileScout, LittleBrother, Iconify or TOMPlayer) are history as well... really all apps?
-No of course **not** all! - There is one that have survived...
+No of course **not** all! - There is one that has survived... even running on BlackBerry 10!

 # [![GPSLogger II Icon](/assets/img/gpsl/app-icon.png) GPSLogger II - your AIO solution](/gpslogger.html)